Peter Parker (Marvel Cinematic Universe): Casting and appearances

 Sony was reportedly looking for an actor younger than Andrew Garfield to play Spider-Man, with Logan Lerman and Dylan O'Brien considered front-runners.
 Later in April 2015, Nat Wolff, Asa Butterfield, Tom Holland, Timothée Chalamet, and Liam James were under consideration by Sony and Marvel to play Spider-Man, with Holland and Butterfield as the front-runners.
 Butterfield, Holland, Judah Lewis, Matt Lintz (who would later be cast as Bruno Carreli in Ms. Marvel), Charlie Plummer, and Charlie Rowe screen tested for the lead role against Robert Downey Jr., who portrays Tony Stark / Iron Man in the MCU, for "chemistry".
 The six were chosen out of a search of over 1,500 actors to test in front of Feige, Pascal, and the Russo brothers—the directors of Captain America: Civil War.
 Feige and Pascal narrowed the actors considered to Holland and Rowe, with both screen testing with Downey again.
 Holland also tested with Chris Evans, who portrays Steve Rogers / Captain America in the MCU, and emerged as the favorite.
 On June 23, Marvel and Sony officially announced that Holland would star as Spider-Man in the MCU in Spider-Man: Homecoming (2017).
 The Russos "were pretty vocal" about whom they wanted for the role, pushing to cast an actor close to the age of Peter Parker to differentiate from the previous portrayals.
 They also praised Holland for having a dancing and gymnastics background.

 A scene in Iron Man 2 (2010) depicts a young boy in a child's Iron Man mask targeted by Justin Hammer's drones before being rescued by Stark; Max Favreau, the son of director Jon Favreau, plays the boy.
-In 2017, Watts said that he had suggested to Feige that they retroactively establish this child to be the introduction of a young Parker to the MCU, an idea that Holland supported; however, this notion has yet to be confirmed in any MCU film or television series.
+In 2017, Watts said that he had suggested to Feige that they retroactively establish this child to be the introduction of a young Peter to the MCU, an idea that Holland supported; however, this notion has yet to be confirmed in any MCU film or television series.
 The first reference to Spider-Man within the MCU, following the deal with Sony, is at the end of Ant-Man (2015) according to its director Peyton Reed.
 The reference is made by a reporter to Sam Wilson / Falcon, who is looking for Ant-Man.
 The reporter states, "Well, we got everything nowadays.
 We got a guy who jumps, we got a guy who swings, we got a guy who crawls up the walls, you gotta be more specific."